yulyugin/yulyugin.github.io/_posts/2022-06-03-mipt-smiulation-lectures.md

 2. For those students who wanted to get a higher credit I prepared a set of practical projects to build.
 It was allowed to do the projects in small groups.
 Here are some ideas that were on my list:
     * Create a RISC-V processor model (possibly with some devices).
 Usage of publicly available simulation frameworks was allowed.
     * Create a model of a PCI device in Simics, implement a Linux driver to control the device.
 Example: 4x6 led matrix panel to print letters.
     * Implement several types of interpreters, do performance analysis and comparison.
-Architecture doesn't matter even [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) if fine.
+Architecture doesn't matter even [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is fine.
     * Implement a simple template-based JIT for any architecture.
     * Create a simple hypervisor for 64-bit mode part of Intel 64 architecture using Intel VT-x.
     * Explore performance of ARM's, Intel's,f or AMD's virtualization support: how many cycles does it take to switch between hypervisor and virtual machine modes; how does additional state affect the switch time.